KrishanHaridaran/fun-projects/Messing with Phishing Sites/readme.txt

 as for other important stuff:

-If you want to get a xpath of a element in a website just use "inspect elements" option on your web browser and right click on the element you need to collect the xpath of and you can see a option called "copy" from there you can copy the xpath of that element accurately.
+If you want to get a xpath of an element in a website just use "inspect elements" option on your web browser and right click on the element you need to collect the xpath of and you can see a option called "copy" from there you can copy the xpath of that element accurately.